 While you're researching companies, take careful notes so you can easily make price and coverage comparisons.
 Keep a list of:

-You now have most of the price and coverage information that you need to make a decision.
-You can see which company's coverage is least expensive, but it's important to keep in mind that cheap isn't the only basis for choosing an insurer.
+You now have most of the price and coverage information you need to make a decision.
+You can see which company's coverage is least expensive, but it's important to keep in mind that cost isn't the only basis for choosing an insurer.
 How do you know which company is financially sound?
 How do you find out if an insurance company is going to treat you right — particularly in the event of a claim?

 Here are some places to check to develop a clearer picture of an insurance company's track record for fairness, financial stability and customer service.

-After you have secured the auto insurance policy you want, cancel coverage with your existing insurance company.
+After you have the auto insurance policy you want, cancel coverage with your existing insurance company.
 If your state requires you to carry proof of insurance, make sure you put the card in your wallet or the glove compartment of your car.